 Your students are able to take concurrent enrollment courses at any community college.
-They would apply at the school and get the concurrent enrollment form signed by their high school counselor before registering for courses.
+Students apply at the community college and obtain the concurrent enrollment form signed by their high school counselor before registering for courses.
 Our students have a wide variety of courses and settings to choose from and are enrolled in courses alongside college students.